AlexaEngine/Firebase/README.md

-Here's a comprehensive README.txt for your Firebase project:

 Firebase Storage Project
 This project demonstrates how to upload and download files using Firebase Storage with a web application.
 The application allows users to select a file, upload it to Firebase Storage, and then download it using a web interface.
 The project is built using HTML, JavaScript, and the Firebase SDK.